Writer in Residence Applications

 The cover letter should be no more than three paragraphs.
 The purpose of the cover letter is for you to tell us a little about yourself and the project you would like to work on if you are accepted as a resident.
 It is not the place to tell us your life story or an in-depth analysis of your artistic vision.
 Remember, your submission to become a writer-in-residence with the Kerouac Project is based on the quality of your writing sample, not your cover letter.

-Those submitting poetry, a play, or screenplay, may continue to follow the genre conventions in their submissions, though your writing sample must also be limited to 10-pages in length.
+Those submitting poetry, a play, or a screenplay may continue to follow the genre conventions in their submissions, though your writing sample must also be limited to 10 pages in length.

-The submission/application period for Kerouac Project Residencies opens on January 1 of each year, and remains open for 10 weeks.
+The submission/application period for Kerouac Project Residencies opens on February 1 this year and remains open for approximately 11 weeks.
 If your submission is ready to submit, there is no point in waiting until the last week to submit.
-We encourage writers to submit their application and writing sample early.
+We encourage writers to submit their applications and writing samples early.

-At midnight Eastern Time on the specified end date of the 10-week submissions period our submission system automatically stops accepting applications.
+At midnight Eastern Time on the specified end date of the submission period, our submission system automatically stops accepting applications.
 We will be unable to accept any application after this time, no matter the reason.
 So apply early and don’t be left out as some have in the past.

 No. We will not accept any application that is not submitted to us online.
 The Kerouac Project uses Submittable to manage the submission and application process, and all writer-in-residence submissions must come through this system.
 You can get to our submissions application/upload page here: kerouac.submittable.com